yanmagale/narigajs/README.md

-# narigajs
+# Nariga JS
-WIP.
 A node module that reports about air quality in a region

+# Motivation

+# Why this name?

+# How it works

+# API